bigchem/synthesis/README.md

 The models will be made available after the acceptance of the article.

-Script compare.pl can be used to calculate statsitical performance using canonical files, e.g.
+Script compare.pl can be used to calculate statistical performance using canonical files, e.g.

 perl compare.pl patents_test100.csv.can result_patents_test100.csv.can 1